Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/README.md

 ### [Gateway - Pygate](./pycom/pygate)

-The Pygate it's a shield for the microcontrollers produced by Pycom that aloud us to configure them as gateways for the LoRaWAN protocol.
-It will be the gate between the messages sent from the node and The Things Network (TTN).
+The Pygate is the Pycom shield that aloud us to configure the microcontrollers as gateways for the LoRaWAN protocol.
+They will be the gate between the messages sent from the node and The Things Network (TTN).
 TTN it's a server that can manage our devices connected by LoRaWAN protocol.
-His role is to receive the payload (corresponding to bits), traduce it to real data, and then sent it to the app through HTTP integration for example.
+Their role is to receive the payload (corresponding to the message in bits), traduce them into real data, and then sent it to the app through HTTP integration for example.

 <p align="center">
   <img src="./img/pygate.png" alt="drawing" width="500"/>